joelouthan/theologic.us/content/posts/prayers/2020-08-26-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

+      Isaiah 58:13-14 (ESV) If you turn back your foot from the Sabbath, from doing your pleasure on my holy day, and call the Sabbath a delight
+      and the holy day of the Lord honorable;
+      if you honor it, not going your own ways, or seeking your own pleasure, or talking idly;
+      then you shall take delight in the Lord, and I will make you ride on the heights of the earth;
+      I will feed you with the heritage of Jacob your father, for the mouth of the Lord has spoken.”

 ## Those who have left church in Norman